 The front elevation has a wide set of wooden steps with a low concrete closed railing on either side.
-The steps lead to a deep and full-width front porch that is supported by two sets of triple square-cut wooden posts and one set of double square-cut wooden posts.
-There are also single pilasters on either side of the porch where it meets the house which match the front posts in size and design and also have the
+The steps lead to a deep and fullwidth front porch that is supported by two sets of triple square-cut wooden posts and one set of double square-cut wooden posts.
+There are also single pilasters on either side of the porch where it meets the house which match the front posts in size and design and also have the decorative brackets.
+The triple set are located in the two corners of the porch and the double-set is located adjacent the stairs.
+Each set have wooden horizontal ties at the very top and decorative wooden knee brackets.
+They sit atop wide concrete pedestals that have been made to represent stone blocks.
+Interestingly, each set of posts give the appearance of being made from one piece rather than being comprised of individual posts and brackets.
+The brackets have an uncommon design and suggest to some an Asian influence.

-&lt;sup>3 Paul Duchscherer, The Bungalow - America's Arts and Crafts Home.
+3 Paul Duchscherer, The Bungalow - America's Arts and Crafts Home.
 (New York: Penguin Studio, 1995, p.
-3.

-&lt;sup>4 Harold Kalman, A History of Canadian Architecture, Volume 2.
+3. 4 Harold Kalman, A History of Canadian Architecture, Volume 2.
 (Toronto/New York/Oxford: Oxford University Press, 1994), p.
 619.